OliverUv/catastrophic/README.md

 Permanent/unique properties should never be changed once they have been defined.
 They are defined explicitly by developers using this library, not implicitly, to avoid any unexpected changes.
+The library ensures that there are no collisions between unique identifiers.

 # Example